deco3500-2018/team33/insigth3.md

 # Insigths / Data from interview #3

 * Active person:
-Doing grandson, going to the gym, communative work,
+* Visiting grandson, going to the gym, communative work,

 * Should had ask face to face